UzenUPozitiv4ik/gpt-image-2-skill/gpt_image_2_prompt_skill.md

 no extra text, no watermarks, no unrelated logos. use clean composition, strong color direction.

-# vibe generator
-if the idea needs a vibe, add a `vibe` field.
-Describe that the photo should feel vibe-heavy/aesthetic, and optionally describe the specific vibe or use case (for example: Pinterest-style lifestyle, ordinary everyday life, cinematic street snapshot). if there is no clear description of the person's look, add a default such as: "with a vibe Pinterest appearance".
+if there is no clear description of the person's look, add a default such as: "with a vibe beautiful(but natural) Pinterest appearance".

 # negative instructions: